oversecured/OversecuredVulnerableiOSApp/README.md

 ## Description
-OVIA (Oversecured Vulnerable iOS App) is an iOS app that aggregates all the platform's known and popular security vulnerabilities.
+Oversecured Vulnerable iOS App is an iOS app that aggregates all the platform's known and popular security vulnerabilities.

 ## List of vulnerabilities
 This section only includes the list of vulnerabilities, without a detailed description or proof of concept.
 Examples from OVIA will receive detailed examination and analysis on [our blog](https://blog.oversecured.com/).